eddychetz/portfolio-hub/content/event/example/index.md

 {{% callout note %}}
 **Career goals:**
-My main goal is to become a Lead Data Scientist certified with Microsoft as well as Data Science Masters holder in which all can be achieved within a five-year period.
-The main purpose is to bring positive impact to the new generation in the African region and the rest of the world.
+My main goal is to become a Microsoft Certified Trainer with Microsoft and obtain a Masters in Data Science in order to bring more impactful influence to the education community of South Africa and the rest of the world.
+I am considering furthering my PhD studies and the application is under process.
 {{% /callout %}}

 {{% callout note %}}